 Attributed to anonymous, late 15th century Flanders weavers and inspired by a medieval German legend, the work is composed of six panels representing the five human senses and a final panel ostensibly meant to bring the knowledge of these senses into a single allegorical image.
 French writer Prosper Mérimée helped make it famous after he discovered it in an obscure French castle, and later Romantic writer George Sand immortalized it in her works.

-Touch, Sight, Smell, Taste and Hearing make up the five main panels, and a sixth panel, cryptically named "A mon seul désir" (To My Only Desire) is thought by some art historians to possibly represent the triumph of moral and spiritual clarity over the trappings of the senses.
+The enigmatic tapestry shows a lady interacting with a unicorn and other animals in various scenes representing the pleasures (and dangers) of the senses.
+Touch, Sight, Smell, Taste, and Hearing make up the five main panels, and a sixth panel, cryptically named "A mon seul désir" (To My Only Desire) is thought by some art historians to possibly represent the triumph of moral and spiritual clarity over the trappings of the senses.

 The tapestry captured the imagination of Romantic writers like Mérimée and Sand and continues to fascinate for its allegorical depth and vibrant yet subtle use of texture and color.
 Make sure to reserve plenty of time to sit and meditate on the work.